ietf-wg-cellar/ebml-specification/specification.markdown

 # Security Considerations

-EBML itself does not offer any kind of security and does not provide confidentiality.
-EBML does not provide any kind of authorization.
+`EBML` itself does not offer any kind of security and does not provide confidentiality. `EBML` does not provide any kind of authorization.
 EBML only offers marginally useful and effective data integrity options, such as CRC elements.

-Even if the semantic layer offers any kind of encryption, EBML itself could leak information at both the semantic layer (as declared via the DocType element) and within the EBML structure (you can derive the presence of EBML elements even with an unknown semantic layer with a heuristic approach; not without errors, of course, but with a certain degree of confidence).
+Even if the semantic layer offers any kind of encryption, `EBML` itself could leak information at both the semantic layer (as declared via the DocType element) and within the `EBML` structure (you can derive the presence of EBML elements even with an unknown semantic layer with a heuristic approach; not without errors, of course, but with a certain degree of confidence).

-Attacks on an EBML reader could include:
+Attacks on an `EBML Reader` could include:

-- Invalid Element IDs that are longer than the limit stated in the EBMLMaxIDLength Element of the EBML Header.
+- Invalid `Element IDs` that are longer than the limit stated in the `EBMLMaxIDLength Element` of the `EBML Header`.
-- Invalid Element IDs that are not encoded in the shortest-possible way.
+- Invalid `Element IDs` that are not encoded in the shortest-possible way.
-- Invalid Element IDs comprised of reserved values.
+- Invalid `Element IDs` comprised of reserved values.
-- Invalid Element Data Size values that are longer than the limit stated in the EBMLMaxSizeLength Element of the EBML Header.
+- Invalid `Element Data Size` values that are longer than the limit stated in the `EBMLMaxSizeLength Element` of the `EBML Header`.
-- Invalid Element Data Size values (e.g. extending the length of the Element beyond the scope of the Parent Element; possibly triggering access-out-of-bounds issues).
+- Invalid `Element Data Size` values (e.g. extending the length of the `EBML Element` beyond the scope of the `Parent Element`; possibly triggering access-out-of-bounds issues).
 - Very high lengths in order to force out-of-memory situations resulting in a denial of service, access-out-of-bounds issues etc.
-- Missing Elements that are mandatory and have no declared default value.
+- Missing `EBML Elements` that are mandatory and have no declared default value.
-- Usage of `0x00` octets in EBML Elements with a string type.
+- Usage of `0x00` octets in `EBML Elements` with a string type.
-- Usage of invalid UTF-8 encoding in EBML Elements of UTF-8 type (e.g. in order to trigger access-out-of-bounds or buffer overflow issues).
+- Usage of invalid UTF-8 encoding in `EBML Elements` of UTF-8 type (e.g. in order to trigger access-out-of-bounds or buffer overflow issues).
-- Usage of invalid data in EBML Elements with a date type.
+- Usage of invalid data in `EBML Elements` with a date type.

 Side channel attacks could exploit:

-- The semantic equivalence of the same string stored in an EBML String Element or EBML UTF-8 Element with and without zero-bit padding.
+- The semantic equivalence of the same string stored in a `String Element` or `UTF-8 Element` with and without zero-bit padding.
-- The semantic equivalence of VINT\_DATA within Element Data Size VINTs with to different lengths due to left-padding zero bits.
+- The semantic equivalence of `VINT_DATA` within `Element Data Size` with to different lengths due to left-padding zero bits.
-- Data contained within a Master Element which is not itself part of an EBML Element.
+- Data contained within a `Master Element` which is not itself part of an `EBML Element`.
-- Extraneous copies of Identically Recurring Element.
+- Extraneous copies of `Identically Recurring Element`.
-- Copies of Identically Recurring Element within a Parent Element that contains an invalid CRC-32 Elements.
+- Copies of `Identically Recurring Element` within a `Parent Element` that contains an invalid `CRC-32 Elements`.
-- Use of Void Elements.
+- Use of `Void Elements`.

 # Structure

-EBML uses a system of Elements to compose an EBML Document.
-Elements incorporate three parts: an Element ID, an Element Data Size, and Element Data.
-The Element Data, which is described by the Element ID, includes either binary data, one or many other Elements, or both.
+`EBML` uses a system of Elements to compose an `EBML Document`. `EBML Elements` incorporate three parts: an `Element ID`, an `Element Data Size`, and `Element Data`.
+The `Element Data`, which is described by the `Element ID`, includes either binary data, one or many other `EBML Elements`, or both.

 # Variable Size Integer

-The Element ID and Element Data Size are both encoded as a Variable Size Integer, developed according to a UTF-8 like system.
-The Variable Size Integer is composed of a VINT\_WIDTH, VINT\_MARKER, and VINT\_DATA, in that order.
-Variable Size Integers SHALL left-pad the VINT\_DATA value with zero bits so that the whole Variable Size Integer is octet-aligned.
-Variable Size Integers SHALL be referred to as VINT for shorthand.
+The `Element ID` and `Element Data Size` are both encoded as a `Variable Size Integer`, developed according to a UTF-8 like system.
+The `Variable Size Integer` is composed of a `VINT_WIDTH`, `VINT_MARKER`, and `VINT_DATA`, in that order. `Variable Size Integers` SHALL left-pad the `VINT_DATA` value with zero bits so that the whole `Variable Size Integer` is octet-aligned. `Variable Size Integers` SHALL be referred to as `VINT` for shorthand.

 ## VINT_WIDTH

-Each Variable Size Integer begins with a VINT\_WIDTH which consists of zero or many zero-value bits.
-The count of consecutive zero-values of the VINT\_WIDTH plus one equals the length in octets of the Variable Size Integer.
-For example, a Variable Size Integer that starts with a VINT\_WIDTH which contains zero consecutive zero-value bits is one octet in length and a Variable Size Integer that starts with one consecutive zero-value bit is two octets in length.
-The VINT\_WIDTH MUST only contain zero-value bits or be empty.
+Each `Variable Size Integer` begins with a `VINT_WIDTH` which consists of zero or many zero-value bits.
+The count of consecutive zero-values of the `VINT_WIDTH` plus one equals the length in octets of the `Variable Size Integer`.
+For example, a `Variable Size Integer` that starts with a `VINT_WIDTH` which contains zero consecutive zero-value bits is one octet in length and a `Variable Size Integer` that starts with one consecutive zero-value bit is two octets in length.
+The `VINT_WIDTH` MUST only contain zero-value bits or be empty.

-Within the EBML Header the VINT\_WIDTH MUST NOT exceed three bits in length (meaning that the Variable Size Integer MUST NOT exceed four octets in length).
-Within the EBML Body, when VINTs are used to express an Element ID, the maximum length allowed for the VINT\_WIDTH is one less than the value set in EBMLMaxIDLength.
-Within the EBML Body, when VINTs are used to express an Element Data Size, the maximum length allowed for the VINT\_WIDTH is one less than the value set in EBMLMaxSizeLength.
+Within the `EBML Header` the `VINT_WIDTH` MUST NOT exceed three bits in length (meaning that the `Variable Size Integer` MUST NOT exceed four octets in length).
+Within the `EBML Body`, when `VINTs` are used to express an `Element ID`, the maximum length allowed for the `VINT_WIDTH` is one less than the value set in the `EBMLMaxIDLength Element`.
+Within the `EBML Body`, when `VINTs` are used to express an `Element Data Size`, the maximum length allowed for the `VINT_WIDTH` is one less than the value set in the `EBMLMaxSizeLength Element`.

 ## VINT_MARKER

-The VINT\_MARKER serves as a separator between the VINT\_WIDTH and VINT_DATA.
-Each Variable Size Integer MUST contain exactly one VINT\_MARKER.
-The VINT\_MARKER MUST be one bit in length and contain a bit with a value of one.
-The first bit with a value of one within the Variable Size Integer is the VINT\_MARKER.
+The `VINT_MARKER` serves as a separator between the `VINT_WIDTH` and `VINT_DATA`.
+Each `Variable Size Integer` MUST contain exactly one `VINT_MARKER`.
+The `VINT_MARKER` MUST be one bit in length and contain a bit with a value of one.
+The first bit with a value of one within the `Variable Size Integer` is the `VINT_MARKER`.

 ## VINT_DATA

-The VINT\_DATA portion of the Variable Size Integer includes all data that follows (but not including) the VINT\_MARKER until end of the Variable Size Integer whose length is derived from the VINT\_WIDTH.
-The bits required for the VINT\_WIDTH and the VINT\_MARKER combined use one out of eight bits of the total length of the Variable Size Integer.
-Thus a Variable Size Integer of 1 octet length supplies 7 bits for VINT\_DATA, a 2 octet length supplies 14 bits for VINT\_DATA, and a 3 octet length supplies 21 bits for VINT\_DATA.
-If the number of bits required for VINT\_DATA are less than the bit size of VINT\_DATA, then VINT\_DATA SHOULD be zero-padded to the left to a size that fits.
-The VINT\_DATA value MUST be expressed as a big-endian unsigned integer.
+The `VINT_DATA` portion of the `Variable Size Integer` includes all data that follows (but not including) the `VINT_MARKER` until end of the `Variable Size Integer` whose length is derived from the `VINT_WIDTH`.
+The bits required for the `VINT_WIDTH` and the `VINT_MARKER` combined use one out of eight bits of the total length of the `Variable Size Integer`.
+Thus a `Variable Size Integer` of 1 octet length supplies 7 bits for `VINT_DATA`, a 2 octet length supplies 14 bits for `VINT_DATA`, and a 3 octet length supplies 21 bits for `VINT_DATA`.
+If the number of bits required for `VINT_DATA` are less than the bit size of `VINT_DATA`, then `VINT_DATA` SHOULD be zero-padded to the left to a size that fits.
+The `VINT_DATA` value MUST be expressed as a big-endian unsigned integer.

 ## VINT Examples

-This table shows examples of Variable Size Integers with lengths from 1 to 5 octets.
-The Size column refers to the size of the VINT\_DATA in bits.
-The Representation column depicts a binary expression of Variable Size Integers where VINT\_WIDTH is depicted by '0', the VINT\_MARKER as '1', and the VINT\_DATA as 'x'.
+This table shows examples of `Variable Size Integers` with lengths from 1 to 5 octets.
+The Size column refers to the size of the `VINT_DATA` in bits.
+The Representation column depicts a binary expression of `Variable Size Integers` where `VINT_WIDTH` is depicted by '0', the `VINT_MARKER` as '1', and the `VINT_DATA` as 'x'.

 Octet Length | Size | Representation
 -------------|------|:-------------------------------------------------